When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

 Dispatcher User Field until July 10th.

-The "Loads Booked" Metric is updated to utilize the
+The "Loads Booked" Metric is updated to use the

 Dispatcher User Field and the Metric is opted to be reprocessed back to July 1st.